nose-devs/nose/README.txt

 generators must yield tuples, the first element of which must be a callable and the remaining elements the arguments to be passed to the callable.

+By default, the test name output for a generated test in verbose mode will be the name of the generator function or method, followed by the args passed to the yielded callable.
+If you want to show a different test name, set the ``description`` attribute of the yielded callable.

 Setup and teardown functions may be used with test generators.
 The setup and teardown attributes must be attached to the generator function::